plenus-cloud/plenuslb/README.md

   --atomic --wait plenuslb plenus/plenuslb
 ```

+The same command can be used to upgrade PlenusLB.

 The value specified in the CLUSTER_NAME variable will be used as a part of the name given to the ephemeral ips created on a cloud provider.
 Set it to a value related to the cluster where PlenusLB is installed, so that the ips can be easily identified with the cluster.